Ashwin-26-07/ICEDQ-Practice_Demo/README.md

 # ICEDQ-Practice_Demo
-This is my first repository
+This is my first repository.
+Author - Ashwin Doye